indimail/indimail-virtualdomains/.github/README-indimail.md

 If you have installed indimail-mta using the source, you may create the QMQP service using the following command

 ```
+Create the service using svctool

 $ sudo /usr/sbin/svctool --qmqp=628 --servicedir=/service \
   --qbase=/var/indimail/queue --qcount=5 --qstart=1 \
   --cntrldir=control --localip=0 --maxdaemons=75 --maxperip=25 \
   --fsync --syncdir --memory=104857600 --min-free=52428800

+Send a sighup to svscan to activate the new service immediately
+rather than waiting for 5 minutes

+$ sudo kill -1 `cat /run/svscan/.svscan.pid`
 ```

 The above command will create a supervised service which runs qmail-qmqpd under tcpserver.
 In case you are setting up this service to relay mails to outside world, you might want to also specify --dkfilter, --qhpsi, --virus-filter, etc arguments to svctool(8) so that tasks like virus scanning, dk, domainkey signing, etc is done by the QMQP service.